Danny Kirwan: Later developments

-Kirwan was inducted into the Rock and Roll Hall of Fame in Cleveland, Ohio, in 1998, for his work as part of Fleetwood Mac.
+Kirwan was inducted into the Rock and Roll Hall of Fame in Cleveland, Ohio, in 1998 for his work as part of Fleetwood Mac.
 He did not attend the induction ceremony.

 Peter Green said in a Penguin Q&A session in 1999 that all the [early Fleetwood Mac] musicians were receiving their share of royalties, although there had been difficulty over the years in collecting some of them.
 He said, "Danny Kirwan is still receiving his and is doing OK."

 Kirwan's three solo albums were given a belated CD release in February 2006, but only in Japan.
 A limited edition of 2,500 copies of "Second Chapter" was issued by Repertoire Records in early 2008.
 The rights and royalties situation regarding these releases was such that it was not known whether Kirwan's estate would receive any income from them.
-Prior to this, only Second Chapter had been available on CD, for a brief period in Germany in 1993.
+Prior to this, only Second Chapter had been available on CD for a brief period in Germany in 1993.
 The rights were owned by Clifford Davis.

-During the mid-2000s there were rumours of a reunion of the early line-up of Fleetwood Mac involving Green and Spencer.
+In the mid-2000s there were rumours of a reunion of the early line-up of Fleetwood Mac involving Green and Spencer.
 The two guitarists apparently remained unconvinced about a reunion, and Kirwan made no comment.
 In April 2006, during a question-and-answer session on the Penguin Fleetwood Mac fan website, John McVie said of the reunion idea, "If we could get Peter and Jeremy to do it, I'd probably, maybe, do it.
 I know Mick would do it in a flash.
 Unfortunately, I don't think there's much chance of Danny doing it.
 Bless his heart."

 One of Kirwan's songs, "Tell Me All the Things You Do" from the 1970 album Kiln House, was included in the set of Fleetwood Mac's 2018–19 "An Evening with Fleetwood Mac" tour, with guitarist Neil Finn and Christine McVie sharing vocals.

-Death
+Marriage and death

-Date, place and cause
+Kirwan married Clare E. Stock in Southend district in the June quarter of 1971; they divorced a few years later.
+They had one son, Dominic Daniel, born in 1971.

-Danny Kirwan died in London on 8 June 2018, aged 68.
-An obituary in The New York Times quoted Kirwan's former wife as saying that he had died in his sleep after contracting pneumonia earlier in the year.
+Danny Kirwan died in London on 8 June 2018 aged 68.
+An obituary in The New York Times quoted his former wife as saying that he had died in his sleep after contracting pneumonia earlier in the year.